-After eight years with TNOYS, Executive Director Christine Gendron has announced that she will step down from the organization at the end of August 2020.
+After eight years with TNOYS, Executive Director Christine Gendron gave the TNOYS Board of Directors one year’s notice in August 2019 that she’d be stepping down from the organization in August 2020.
 TNOYS has grown substantially under Christine’s leadership, and her work has greatly strengthened our mission, services, and partnerships.

 TNOYS is excited to build upon Christine’s impact through our work with stakeholders across Texas.
 Below, we have published letters to membership from both Christine and Board Chair Joel Levine with more information on this transition.